jasonleibowitz/invitae-cohort-analysis/api/readme.md

 - [ ] Add tests for methods that touch the database
 - [ ] Add more validations.
 What if the uploaded CSV doesn't match what we expect?
 - [ ] Seeding the DB is slow.
 Maybe use Redis instead.
+- [ ] Created a production-version of npm start that uses pm2, so the app stays up or relaunches it if crashes